lukecdev/foo-fans-ie/README.md

 > A "timeline" design on the discography section, that displayed the album art work behind the release year.
 > A audio section that played a sample of the bands music.
 > A sign up page to a newsletter to get more information on the band, such as upcoming tour dates and albums.
+> More responsive design for smaller screens.
+> Adding a "burger menu" for the navigation links when the scrren size goes under 500px width.

 <a name="tech"></a>